TTK4130/ttk4130.github.io/docs/animation.rst

     HTML(ani.to_jshtml()) # Display inline

 Alternative display methods include `plt.show()` for interactive viewing or `ani.save('pendulum.mp4')` to save as video.
 Matplotlib animations may behave differently depending on your backend.
-If the animation doesn't display properly, try switching backends before importing pyplot:
+If the animation does not display properly, try switching backends before importing pyplot:

 .. code-block:: python3